 Grab your tote bag, and fill it with books then head off in pursuit of your literary dreamboats to salute them and get the book signed.
-One of our members gives us an account of her own adventures in stalking an author this week.
+One of our members, who undertook one of our creative writing courses, gives us an account of her own adventures in stalking an author this week.

 Here's a brief account of some of the festivals available to book-loving novelists.

 Edinburgh International Book Festival (Third week in August)